 Getting enough fiber in your daily diet helps your body function the way it should and helps maintain a healthy digestive system.
 If you need help determining how much fiber you should consume and what types of food to add to your diet, talk with your doctor.

-Dr. Thomas is a board-certified Family Medicine physician at Kelsey-Seybold’s Spring Medical and Diagnostic Center.
+Dr. Stephen Thomas is a board-certified Family Medicine physician at Kelsey-Seybold’s Spring Medical and Diagnostic Center.
 His clinical interests include lipidology and cardiometabolic syndrome.
 Dr. Thomas enjoys cycling and other fitness activities.